Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Empirical application

 In order to investigate where forecasting gains stem from, \autoref{fig:topmodels}, left panel, displays the log predictive Bayes factors of Reg-SV and t-TVP-SV DL 1 relative to Mean-SV, whereas the right panel shows the cumulative squared forecast errors over the hold-out period.
 This figure clearly suggests that the sharp decline in predictive accuracy of the Reg-SV model mainly stems from larger forecast errors as opposed to other features of the predictive density.
-The comparatively weaker point forecasting performance can be explained by the lack of time-variation in the parameters of the Reg-SV model.
+The weaker point forecasting performance can be explained by the lack of time-variation in the parameters of the Reg-SV model.
 Notice that the recursive forecasting design implies that coefficients are allowed to vary over the hold-out period but comparatively slower as under a time-varying parameter regression framework.
-Thus, while the coefficients in t-TVP-SV DL 1 are allowed to change rapidly if economic conditions change, the coefficients in Reg-SV take comparatively longer to adjust and this might be detrimental for predictive accuracy.
+Thus, while the coefficients in t-TVP-SV DL 1 are allowed to change rapidly if economic conditions change, the coefficients in Reg-SV take longer to adjust and this might be detrimental for predictive accuracy.
+For the sake of completeness, we also include the recursive regression in the right panel.
+An interesting finding is that homoscedastic errors appear to result in lower squared forecast errors, comparable to those of t-TVP-SV DL 1.